jsiegenthaler/homebridge-eosstb/README.md

 [![npm](https://badgen.net/npm/dt/homebridge-eosstb)](https://www.npmjs.com/package/homebridge-eosstb)
 [![donate](https://badgen.net/badge/donate/paypal/91BE09)](https://www.paypal.com/donate?hosted_button_id=CNEDGHRUER468)

-`homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS set-top box (typically a ARRIS DCX960 running on the UPC/Ziggo/Telenet/Magenta/Virgin Media
+`homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS set-top box (typically an ARRIS DCX960 running on the Magenta/Telenet/UPC/Virgin Media/Ziggo
-TV system), as well as connected HDMI-CEC controllable devices with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.
+TV platform) with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.

-This plugin displays your EOS set-top box as a Set-Top Box Accessory with Power, Input & Remote-Control capabilities in your iOS device (iPhone, iPad, iMac, etc.).
+This plugin displays your set-top box as a Set-Top Box accessory with power, channel and remote-control capabilities on your iOS device (iPhone, iPad, iMac, etc.).

 You need a subscription to the online TV service from your local TV provider.
 The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country; in Switzerland it is [upc tv Schweiz](https://apps.apple.com/ch/app/upc-tv-schweiz/id1292688012)).

-Supports multiple set-top boxes, allowing you to create a TV accessory for each box (should you have more than one).
+Supports multiple set-top boxes, should you have more than one.

 If you like this plugin, consider making a donation or buying me a coffee!<br>
 <a target="blank" href="https://www.paypal.com/donate?hosted_button_id=CNEDGHRUER468"><img src="https://img.shields.io/badge/PayPal-Donate-blue.svg?logo=paypal"/></a>  <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>